equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 Now do I recommend you to  buy a Chromebook ?
 Well, no.

-Do I recommend Chromebook as a primary comupter ?
+Do I recommend Chromebook as a primary computer ?
 Well, absolutely not !

 In this article I was mainly my standing ground for alternative way how to develop software via a terminal connection / Cloud IDE.
-Like I said I'm a huge fan of idea that the best comupter backup is the one you don't have to do.
+Like I said I'm a huge fan of idea that the best computer backup is the one you don't have to do.
-By having your devlelopment toolset outside your box you will loose offline possibility to write software, but gain the freedom of not care about when your laptop crash.
+By having your development toolset outside your box you will loose offline possibility to write software, but gain the freedom of not care about when your laptop crash.